CRThu/ad15-basic-library/README.md

 # ad-carrot-library
-My Library - Altium Designer 18
+My Library - Altium Designer

 # download
 [ad-carrot-library](https://github.com/CRThu/ad-carrot-library/tree/master/library)

 # update
 This project will be updated aperiodically in the future.
-If you want to use other basic packages,you can create an issue to tell me.
+If you want to use other basic packages,you can create an issue.

 # copyright